 |Greater Beirut Water Supply Project - General Planning||References_2000|

-The project consists in the construction of a 24 km long headrace tunnel and 10 km of adduction pipes in order to exploit the Litani and Awali rivers for domestic use.
-The water is drawn from a hydro power plant, located in Joun at about 30 km apart from South Beirut, and conveyed to the Hadath and Hazmieh tanks, under design on the city uplands.
+The project consists in the construction of a 24 km long headrace tunnel and 10 km of adduction pipes in order to exploit the Litani and Awali rivers for public drinking water supply.
+The water is drawn from a hydro power plant located in Joun, about 30 km from South Beirut, and conveyed to the Hadath and Hazmieh tanks, under design on the city uplands.

 The water supply system is calculated to support future growing flow rates starting from 3 up to 9 m³/s and includes:

 - 3 tunnels of about 24 km length and 2.8 m of diameter, excavated by 2